 During our first evening in Botswana, we enjoyed a special treat – traditional tribal dancing performed by the local San community.
 Previously known as “Bushmen”, the mellow San are indigenous to Southern Africa.
 They have resided in the area for over 30,000 years and survive in the harsh desert environment by living “peacefully in harmony with nature”.

 “The word ‘San’ was believed to mean ‘wild people who cannot farm’.
-Historically the San did not have a word for themselves.
+Historically the San didn’t have a word for themselves.
 Today they call themselves ‘Ncoakhoe’ meaning ‘red people’.
-The San were hunter gatherers roaming to find food and water.
+The San were hunter gatherers who roamed to find food and water.
 There are about 55,000 San left in the world, and sixty percent of them live in Botswana.
 The others live in Namibia and northern South Africa where their interesting cave paintings are abundant.”

 The Okavango Delta